How can we help you today?

 The .com extension stands for “commercial” and was originally created for commercial entities.
 Over time, it became the default choice for almost every kind of website, including online stores, blogs, professional services, and software companies.

 Because it’s so familiar, many users automatically type .com when searching for a site.
-That recognition makes it a strong option for businesses looking for the right extension to build trust, credibility, and broad appeal online.
+That recognition makes it a strong option for businesses that want to reach a global audience and build trust, credibility, and broad appeal online.

 2. .org